DiveHQ/backend-internship-task/SUBMISSION.md

 PASSWORD_CONFIRMATION=The admin's password confirmation
 ```

-### Step 3: Running CalorieTrack locally
+### Step 3: Running CalorieTrack locally <a name = "running_app"></a>

 #### Without Docker
 - Ensure the virtual environment is activated.
-If not see step 1.2
+If not see step 1
 - Ensure that all dependencies are installed.
-If not see steps
+If not see step 1
 - Ensure environment variables are filled with the correct details
-- Start CalorieTrack server with using the code snippet below
+- Start CalorieTrack server using the code snippet below
 ```
 uvicorn src.main:app --reload
 ```